EgorZhuchkov/Falling-blocks/README.md

 # Falling-blocks
 Simple 2D arcade game.
-Build with help of tutorial.
+Built with help of tutorial.